MicahWallace/micahwallace.github.io/_drafts/how-to-build-an-atc-and-adsb-receiver.md

 ## Build Out

 ## Lessons learned after running through the summer
+- Heat was a major factor that caused the Raspberry Pi to crash.
+- Ran out of space on the SD card from Radio recordings.
+Added a 32GB USB stick to store recordings on and a cron job to delete recordings older than 7 days.

 ## Links

 ## Calculator Code
-Code copied from the calculator form on nomonsuhendar's blog.
+Code copied from the calculator form on Nomonsuhendar's blog.
 I have not validated these calculations myself more than I followed them and found they worked well for me.

 ``` javascript
 function calcfp()